My sister lives on Oahu.

 To bulk up this dish and add another refreshing element of crunch, lose the shrimps’ tails and wrap them in Bibb lettuce.
 Top with colorful pickled veggies like rainbow carrots and watermelon radishes.

-For another lightened up shellfish dish, try our Grilled Shrimp Po’Boys with a creamy remoulade sauce and a bunch of crunch from fresh veggie toppings, or try my Shrimp with Red Chili Coconut Sauce or Skillet Cajun Shrimp if you want some heat!
+For more lightened up shellfish dishes, try these Grilled Shrimp Po’Boys with a creamy remoulade sauce and a bunch of crunch from fresh veggie toppings, or try my Shrimp with Red Chili Coconut Sauce or Skillet Cajun Shrimp if you want some heat!

 - The Easiest Grilled Pork Chops with Mango Salsa